yolannos/cluster-documents/README.md

 ## Creation of the app:
 ### Backend
+- The app uses a PDF as an input.
+For the extraction of the text there are two possible approaches:
+  1) PdfToText "selects" the text and extract it -> Really fast but not the most effective
+  2) OCR converts the PDF as an image (PIL) and uses Tesseract (ML) to extract the text: effective but really slow

+If not specified, it uses PdfToText.
+If the text extracted seems too short it uses automatically Tesseract.

-The models have been dumped so I just had to load them and use the input files to make a prediction and relocate them in the correct folder
+- The app loads the model and uses the input files to make a prediction and relocate them in the correct folder
 ### Frontend
 For the GUI interface, I used the PySimpleQt library based on the PyQt framework.